luxonis/depthai-python/docs/source/components/nodes/stereo_depth.rst

 Enable depthai to perceive closer distances
 ###########################################

-If the depth results for close-in objects look weird, this is likely because they are below the minimum depth-perception distance of OAK-D.
+If the depth results for close-in objects look weird, this is likely because they are below the minimum depth-perception distance of the device.

-For OAK-D, the standard-settings minimum depth is around 70cm.

-This can be cut in 1/2 and 1/4 with the following options:

-1. Change the resolution to 640x400, instead of the standard 1280x800.

-Since the disparity-search of 96 is what limits the minimum depth, this means the minimum depth is now 1/2 of standard settings - 35cm instead of 70cm.
-To do this with the example script, run `python3 depthai_demo.py -monor 400 -s previewout metaout depth -bb`.
-In Gen1 software, this is the only option.
-But in Gen2, Extended Disparity can again cut this min depth in 1/2.

-2. Enable Extended Disparity.

-In Gen2, Extended Disparity is supported, which extends the disparity search to 192 pixels from the standard 96 pixels, thereby 1/2-ing the minimum depth, so making the minimum depth for OAK-D 35cm for 1280x800 resolution and around 19.6cm (limited by the focal distance of the grayscale cameras) for 640x400 resolution.
+Minimum depth-perception distance can be cut in 1/2 and 1/4 by enabling `Extended Disparity <https://docs.luxonis.com/en/latest/pages/faq/#extended-disparity>`__ , which extends the disparity search to 191 pixels from the standard 96 pixels.

+Note that minimum depth-perception distance may vary depending on the device, so please refer to documentation of your specific device for more information.
+For OAK-D, the standard-settings minimum depth is around 70cm at 800P resolution of mono cameras.

 See `these examples <https://github.com/luxonis/depthai-experiments/tree/master/gen2-camera-demo#real-time-depth-from-depthai-stereo-pair>`__ for how to enable Extended Disparity.